SITE MENU

 • Hebridean Princess - small cruise ship (48 guests) offering 5 star luxury.
 Sails from Oban to the Inner and Outer Hebrides, Orkney and Shetland.
 March - November.

 • Lord of the Glens - small cruise ship (54 guests) offering 4 star luxury.
 Sails from Inverness/Loch Ness to Fort William and the Inner Hebrides.
-Some departures from Oban.
-4, 7 or 10 night cruises.

 • Noble Caledonia - variety of itineraries and cruise ships, including expeditions to various Scottish islands.